thiagobossardi/thiagobossardi.github.io/README.md

 headquarters.

 *Key Achievements*
-- Successfully managed and updated spreadsheets and databases, which required a detailed understanding of data analysis and manipulation.
 - Single handed developed a system to automate periodical monitoring and surveillance tasks and show the results in a dashboard.
 - Fully accountable for providing training to the Brazilian compliance team on periodical monitoring and surveillance